FREQUENTLY ASKED QUESTIONS FOR INDIVIDUAL APPLICANTS

 If your application goes unfunded after 60 days, you're welcome to reapply for assistance at that time.

 Please note that we may need to adjust this 60 day time period based on information regarding any deadlines related to the due date of the expense with which you request Modest Needs' assistance.
 You will be able to monitor your application deadline and progress by logging into your account and via the daily application status updates all applicants receive.

 Unfortunately not.
 The reason for this is simple: Modest Needs' donors do not give (and in fact, are not permitted by law to give) to any single, specific individual through Modest Needs (or via any other organization).
 When our donors make a contribution, they are contributing to Modest Needs, the charitable entity, and not to the individuals who have applied for assistance from Modest Needs.

 Even if your application closes with Modest Needs having raised some, but not all, of the money necessary to fund it, there is no actual money attached to your application until we've raised 100% of the funds necessary to make a grant and management of Modest Needs has approved the grant.
 For this reason, there is really no such thing as an application being 'partially funded' by Modest Needs.

-In the event that an application expires without being fully funded, any recommendations made by donors (and the funds attached to them) are returned to donors' account so that they can reallocate their available funding to other applications.
+In the event that an application expires without being fully funded, any recommendations made by donors (and the funds attached to them) are returned to donors' accounts so that they can reallocate their available funding to other prequalified applications.

 Yes.
 In order for us to change the cost of your application, you'll need to provide documentation of the reduced cost of the bill to your Client Advocacy Specialist.
 Once we receive this documentation, we can adjust the cost to fund your grant application accordingly.